apache/metron/metron-platform/metron-parsers/README.md

     If unspecified, or set to `0`, it defaults to a system-determined duration which is a fraction of the Storm parameter `topology.message.timeout.secs`.
 Ignored if batchSize is `1`, since this disables batching.
 * `fieldTransformations` : An array of complex objects representing the transformations to be done on the message generated from the parser before writing out to the kafka topic.
 * `spoutParallelism` : The kafka spout parallelism (default to `1`).
-This can be overridden on the command line.
+This can be overridden on the command line, and if there are multiple sensors should be in a comma separated list in the same order as the sensors.
 * `spoutNumTasks` : The number of tasks for the spout (default to `1`).
-This can be overridden on the command line.
+This can be overridden on the command line, and if there are multiple sensors should be in a comma separated list in the same order as the sensors.
 * `parserParallelism` : The parser bolt parallelism (default to `1`).
+If there are multiple sensors, the last one's configuration will be used.
 This can be overridden on the command line.
 * `parserNumTasks` : The number of tasks for the parser bolt (default to `1`).
+If there are multiple sensors, the last one's configuration will be used.
 This can be overridden on the command line.
 * `errorWriterParallelism` : The error writer bolt parallelism (default to `1`).
 This can be overridden on the command line.
 * `errorWriterNumTasks` : The number of tasks for the error writer bolt (default to `1`).
 This can be overridden on the command line.
 * `numWorkers` : The number of workers to use in the topology (default is the storm default of `1`).
 * `numAckers` : The number of acker executors to use in the topology (default is the storm default of `1`).
 * `spoutConfig` : A map representing a custom spout config (this is a map).
+If there are multiple sensors, the configs will be merged with the last specified taking precedence.
 This can be overridden on the command line.
 * `securityProtocol` : The security protocol to use for reading from kafka (this is a string).
 This can be overridden on the command line and also specified in the spout config via the `security.protocol` key.
 If both are specified, then they are merged and the CLI will take precedence.
+If multiple sensors are used, any non "PLAINTEXT" value will be used.
 * `stormConfig` : The storm config to use (this is a map).
 This can be overridden on the command line.
 If both are specified, they are merged with CLI properties taking precedence.
 * `cacheConfig` : Cache config for stellar field transformations.
 This configures a least frequently used cache.
 This is a map with the following keys.
 If not explicitly configured (the default), then no cache will be used.
   * `stellar.cache.maxSize` - The maximum number of elements in the cache.
 Default is to not use a cache.